m-e-w/cloud-deallocator/README.md

     - Apply the custom role you just created to a specific resource group or subscription
     - See [docs](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current) for guidance on how to apply a role assignment in Azure.
 7. Call the script
-    - Make sure you have your virtual environment activated and environment variables loaded
+    - Make sure you have your virtual environment activated and config.json file populated or environment variables loaded
         - ```which python```: should point to your virtual environment
         - ```env | grep AZURE```: should show the required Azure environment variables if they're loaded (Linux only)
     - The following will execute the script if you're in the same directory as it
+        - By default it will use environment variables.
+To use the config.json file uncomment azure_deallocator.deallocate_vms(config_source='json') and comment out azure_deallocator.deallocate_vms(config_source='env')
         ```
         python cloud_deallocator.py
         ```